On February 21st, 2020, Hachi wrote this:

-And she would like to dig it a little bit deeper now…!
+She would like to dig the feeling a little bit deeper now…!

-Maybe it is because she learned that celebrating every part of her everyday experience including marginalized pre-sense would become resource to keep moving on.
+Maybe it is because she learned that embracing each part of her everyday experience including marginalized pre-sense of experiment would become a resource to keep moving on.

 Have you ever seen the movie of “COCO” from Pixar?

 The story of “COCO” seems to be based on the Mexican holiday of the Day of the Dead.

 “COCO” beautifully shows us the connection between the living world and the dead world, and Hachi thought that how encouraging it was to visualize that the living world might not be the only world in the universe.

 She has got a favorite Disney movie since she was five years old, and she sensed “COCO” would be another lifelong favorite.

 Actually, when she watched it for the first time, she could not help crying at the end of the story.